jzombie/pipper/README.md

 3. Install project dependencies from a `requirements.txt` file.

 4. As you work on your project and install new packages, periodically freeze the requirements.

-5. If you want to remove a package, uninstall it and update the `requirements.txt` file.

 ## License